tikv/pd/doc/clustering.md

         --etcd-listen-client-url="http://0.0.0.0:2379"
 ```

-Using `docker ps` to see cluster starts ok:
+Using `docker ps` to see the running containers and check if the cluster is started:

 ```bash
 docker ps